AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 To ensure a stable configuration, Adobe recommends that you install **the same build** on all servers that are running on the same client configuration.

-In addition, except mentioned otherwise in the Release Notes, the client console must be on **the same build** as the server instance.
+In addition, except mentioned otherwise in the [Release notes](latest-release.md), the client console must be on **the same build** as the server instance.

 To keep your implementation up-to-date, make sure to read out the [Deprecated and removed features](../../rn/using/deprecated-features.md) and [Compatibility matrix](../../rn/using/compatibility-matrix.md) pages with each new release.